 Here’s how this delicious Pina Colada Smoothie recipe comes together:

-This pina colada smoothie recipe is ideal for breakfast or a great snack for you and the kids on a hot afternoon.
+This pina colada smoothie recipe is ideal for breakfast or a great snack.
 With just a bit of prep before hand it literally takes about 5 minutes to have this cool, frosty drink in hand.

 What is in a pina colada smoothie?